rimelek/learn-docker/pages/advanced/volumes.rst

 :code:`-v` and :code:`--volume`, and only :code:`--mount` supports the type parameter to directly choose between volume and bind mount.

-Then what do we call volume?
+Then what do we call a volume?
 Let's start with answering another question.
 What do we not call a volume?
 A file can never be a volume.
 A volume is always a directory, and it is a directory which is created by Docker and handled by Docker throughout the entire lifetime of the volume.
 The main purpose of a volume is